Table of Contents[Hide][Show]

 Americans have been taking road trips across this big beautiful land from east to west and back again for centuries.
 It all started with the pioneers.
 Of course, those hearty souls did it without actual roads.
-Fortunately, our highway system (and vehicles) have come a long way since those horse-drawn wagons with wooden wheels.
-Our Globetrotting Grandmom drove a sporty Ford Mustang on this Texas road trip.
-And she saw the iconic Cadillac Ranch, a one-of-a-kind roadside attraction.
+Fortunately, our United States’ highway system (and vehicles) have come a long way since those horse-drawn wagons with wooden wheels.
+Yhis Texas road trip in a sporty Ford Mustang included a featured stop: the iconic Cadillac Ranch TX, a one-of-a-kind roadside attraction.

-I’d heard about Cadillac Ranch for years but until recently, I had never seen it for myself.
-And, I must admit, when I learned that I could spray paint my own “art” on the Cadillacs that comprise Cadillac Ranch, I kind of geeked out with excitement.
+I’d heard about Cadillac Ranch Texas for years, but I had never seen it for myself.
+And, I must admit, when I learned that I could spray paint my own “art” on the Cadillacs of Cadillac Ranch, I kind of geeked out with excitement.
 But, what I learned about Cadillac Ranch surprised me.

 Why Would Anyone Bury Cadillacs in the Dirt?

 I never really gave a lot of thought as to why someone would bury 10 classic Cadillacs nose down in the dirt in the middle of a field along historic old Route 66.
 Seriously, who spends time thinking about those kinds of things?
 Perhaps I should have.